pulijon/Sttcast/README.md

 # How does sttcast.py work

+As transcribing is a CPU intensive operation, **sttcast.py** makes use of multiprocessing in Python (you probably have known about GIL blues for multithreading or coroutines in Python). **sttcast.py** splits the entire work (the transcription of a podcast, perhaps of several hours) in fragments of s seconds (s is an optional paramenter, 600 seconds by default).

 **sttcast.py** converts the mp3 file to wav in order to use the vosk API.

-As transcribing is a CPU intensive operation, **sttcast.py** makes use of multiprocessing in Python (you probably have known about GIL blues for multithreading or coroutines in Python). **sttcast.py** splits the entire work (the transcription of a podcast, perhaps of several hours) in fragments of s seconds (s is an optional paramenter, 600 seconds by default).

-Those fragments are delivered to a pool of **c** processes (**c** is another optional paramenter, equal, by default, to the number of cpus of the system minus 2).
+The main process pass the wav file as an argument to each one of the worker tasks, each proessing a fragment of audio (only part of the total frames of the wav file).
+The tasks are delivered to a pool of **c** processes (**c** is another optional paramenter, equal, by default, to the number of cpus of the system minus 2).
 In this way, the system may parallel **c** tasks.

 Each fragment is transcribed in a different HTML file.
-Transcribed words are marked with different colors to display the level of conficence of the transcription.
-The vosk-kaldi library delivers with each transcribed word, its confidence in the transcription as a number from 0 to 1. **sttcast** supports 4 configurable levels of confidence:
+Words of the trascribed text are highlighted with different colors to display the level of conficence of the transcription.
+The vosk-kaldi library delivers with each word, its confidence as a number from 0 to 1. **sttcast** supports 4 configurable levels of confidence:

 * Very high confidence (text is shown in black)
 * High confidence (text is shown in green)